-Platinum's Shareholder Communications Policy is available on Platinum's website under the Corporate Governance tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+Platinum's Shareholder Communications Policy is available on Platinum's website under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder

 Annual general meeting (AGM)

 Platinum holds an AGM of shareholders in November each year.
 A notice of meeting which includes information on the date, time and venue as well as resolutions for shareholders' consideration is provided to shareholders and released to the market through the ASX generally in September or October each year, after the financial results are released.
 The AGM notice of meeting is also uploaded to Platinum's website.